MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/logon-type-has-not-been-granted.md

    :::image type="content" source="media/logon-type-has-ot-been-granted/user-rights-assignment.png" alt-text="Screenshot of the User Rights Assignment policy settings.":::

-4. For the following policies, verify that the group (that the used account is a part of) or the user account itself is added to the list.
+4. For the following policies, verify that the group (the account belongs to) or the account itself is added to the list.

     - **Access this computer from the network**
     - **Allow log on locally**